Filing an Injury Claim Over a Shoulder Injury

 - Is your shoulder stiff?
 Can you rotate your shoulder and move your arm in the normal way you would have before the crash?

-- Does you feel as if you might pop your shoulder out of socket when moving it around?
+- Do you feel as if you might pop your shoulder out of the socket when moving it around?

 - Is your sore shoulder weak enough that daily activities have become difficult?